dlops-io/serverless-deployment/README.md

 ### Setup Cloud Run (Service)
 * In GCP go to [Cloud Run](https://console.cloud.google.com/run)
-* Click the "Deploy container" and pick "service"
+* Click the "Deploy container" and pick "Service"
 * If you have not enabled the required APIs, a popup will showup

 ### Deploy Container